sockeqwe/Instantiator/README.md

 ## Custom `InstanceFactory`

 `InstantiatorConfig` takes as a constructor parameter `vararg factories: InstanceFactory`.
-An `InstanceFactory` is used to create an instance in case a unsupported type needs to be instantiated (see Supported use cases table above) or if you want to override how primitive types are instantiated.
+An `InstanceFactory` is used to create an instance in case an unsupported build-in type needs to be instantiated (see Supported use cases table above) or if you want to override how primitive types are instantiated.

 ```kotlin